ScorpionResponse/vagrant-bootstrap/README.md

 the process by loading a bash script into the VM and run that instead of doing the provisioning from the host.

+This does not require installing Ansible or Cygwin on the Windows machine.
+All you need is Vagrant and an SSH client.
+I use the SSH client that comes with Git on Windows since it is also useful to clone this repo instead of manually downloading it to the Windows host.

 If you're in a similar situation, creating a Linux VM from a Windows host with Vagrant and you want to use Ansible for provisioning, then maybe this can work for you.